Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 The mistake most vegetarians make: relying on paneer alone.

 Paneer is a quality protein, but at 18g per 100g and ₹380+ per kg for branded varieties, it becomes expensive and impractical as your sole protein source.
-Combine multiple sources.
+Combining multiple sources is both cheaper and more effective.

 Best Vegetarian Protein Stack (India)